 You can use the BMC Remedy Asset Management Requisition Console from Mid Tier to create requisitions for assets, submit them for approval, and generate purchase orders.
 For an overview of the purchasing process, see .

 A user with Asset Admin permissions can directly create assets.
 For more information, see Creating and updating assets in Smart IT.

 When an asset is delivered, you can update the status of each line item in the purchase order to Received.
 Smart IT provides the functionality to scan assets on delivery by using mobile devices.
 Users with sufficient Asset permissions and additional Receiving User permissions can receive assets in Smart IT.
 When the status of all line items is Received, the purchase order is complete.
-For more information about receiving assets in Smart IT, see Receiving assets in Smart IT after scanning them.
+For more information about receiving assets in Smart IT, see Scanning assets in Smart IT using mobile devices.

 Certain asset types are stored in the inventory, which is a CI type associated with a location.
 From the mobile application, you can scan an asset tag to move that item into or out of the inventory.
 From the universal client, you can search for an asset and move it into the inventory.
 When you move an asset into the inventory, you associate the asset record to the inventory record, and, in turn, with the location of the inventory.
 You can then deploy the asset at that location.
 You can also move the asset out of inventory, which basically dissociates the asset record from the inventory record.
 Users with sufficient Asset permissions can move assets into and out of the inventory in Smart IT.
-For more information about moving assets into the inventory using Smart IT, see Moving assets to inventory using Smart IT.
+For more information about moving assets into the inventory using Smart IT, see the Moving assets into inventory section in Running asset actions.